hanruizhang/Pathway-Network-Analysis/index.md

 * Advanced option: Select "only annotated genes"; Use FDR and adjust threshold as needed.
 * Notes:
 	* Data sources: Start with GO_Biological Processes and check "no electronic GO annotations".
 Can also include KEGG, Reactiome etc.
 	* Adjust term size to exclude general terms: the default is 10,000 and it is generally good to change to 1,000.
-If there are still a lot of results can reduce further.
+If there are still a lot of results can reduce further. **For enrichment map analysis, may try min = 3 and max = 250 to limit the results for more informative map.**
 	* If there are ambiguous IDs, choose the one with the most GO terms, or the first one on the list if all are the same.
 	* The GEM is the generic enrichment file and it is formatted in a way that Enrichment map Cytoscape app can recognize.
 It is missing some of the info that is found in the csv but you can use it directly with the Cytoscape app.
 	* The query URL results are not permenant